cslab-hub/multiSyncPy/README.md

  * symbolic entropy,
  * multidimensional recurrence quantification,
  * coherence (and a related 'sum-normalized CSD' metric),
+ * the cluster-phase 'Rho' metric
- * the cluster-phase 'Rho' metric, and
+ * the synchronization coefficient metric, and
  * a statistical test based on the Kuramoto order parameter

 We also include functions for two surrogation techniques to compare the observed coordination dynamics with chance levels.